 Evan Raines and I spent a few days climbing what he likes to describe as “nonsensical” rock before packing up and heading to Idaho.
 We drove in from Vedauwoo around midnight and too tired to find free camping, we crashed in one of the visitor’s lots (I slept in my car and Evan slept in a tree.)

-We climbed at Elephant Rock the next morning.
+I don’t know many people who get as excited about rock climbing as Evan.
 I really enjoy climbing with Evan because, in addition to his awesome attitude, he has a beautiful style.
 He says he genuinely just enjoys the movement in rock climbing.
 With his natural talent for it combined with dedication and enthusiasm, he’s been putting down some of the hardest routes known in the southeast.

-Frustrated at the opening move on Crack, I became increasingly annoyed at my lack of arm length after having watched Evan cruise this section.
+Frustrated at the opening move on Crack, I became increasingly annoyed at my lack of reach after having watched Evan cruise this section.
 There is an undercling directly below the fixed nuts that I just couldn’t grab.
 Finally, I listened to Evan for foot beta and cranked on a small-ish crimp.
 Bingo.

+I think that you need to do something seriously enough to be truly interested in, but you have to keep it in enough perspective so that it doesn’t consume you.
 I have faith in a chaos that everything will always work out the way that they’re meant to, it’s just continuing the movement until you make it to the chains.
 It’s keeping perseverance and being patient enough and wise enough not to lose that faith, which is hard.
 Faith is that really shitty sloper that isn’t always so easy to hold on to.
 But it’s there and ready to use when you’re ready to see it.